TAMULib/VIVO/README.md

 .env defaults
 ```
+LOCAL_SOLR_DATA=./vivo-solr
+RESET_CORE=false

 LOCAL_VIVO_HOME=./vivo-home
 RESET_HOME=false

-RESET_CORE=false
+VERBOSE=no
 ```

+- `LOCAL_VIVO_HOME`: VIVO Solr data directory on your host machine which will mount to volume in Solr docker container.
+Set this environment variable to persist your VIVO Solr data on your host machine.
+- `RESET_CORE`: Convenience to reset VIVO Solr core when starting container. **Caution**, will require complete reindex.

 - `LOCAL_VIVO_HOME`: VIVO home directory on your host machine which will mount to volume in docker container.
 Set this environment variable to persist your VIVO data on your host machine.
 - `RESET_HOME`: Convenience to reset VIVO home when starting container. **Caution**, will delete local configuration, content, and configuration model.
-- `RESET_CORE`: Convenience to reset VIVO Solr core when starting container. **Caution**, will require complete reindex.

 Before building VIVO, you will also need to clone (and switch to the same branch, if other than main) of [Vitro](https://github.com/vivo-project/Vitro).
 The Vitro project must be cloned to a sibling directory next to VIVO so that it can be found during the build.
+You will also need to clone (and switch to the appropriate branch) of [Vitro-languages](https://github.com/vivo-project/Vitro-languages) and [VIVO-languages](https://github.com/vivo-project/VIVO-languages).

-Build and start VIVO.
+Build and start VIVO using Docker Compose.

-1. In VIVO (with Vitro cloned alongside it), run:
+1. In VIVO, run:
 ```
-mvn clean package -s installer/example-settings.xml
 docker-compose up
 ```